The-Marcy-Lab-School/se-unit-5/lesson-1-dom-api/practice/README.md

   ```

 **4. Write a function named `changeText` within the `<script>` tags in order to:**
-    - a) get the element with the id of `career`
+    * get the element with the id of `career`
-    - b) change the color of the element to green
+    * change the color of the element to green
-    - c) and update the text to the future tech career of your choosing
+    * and update the text to the future tech career of your choosing

   ```html
   <!DOCTYPE html>